AdilElFarissi/nsl-opensim-currency-for-btcpay/README.md

   ; Processing for each avatar class is dependent on Money Server settings.
     HGAvatarAs = "HGAvatar"
 </pre>

+>[!IMPORTANT]
- > Notes: Do not use 127.0.0.1 or localhost for CurrencyServer's address.
+>Do not use 127.0.0.1 or localhost for CurrencyServer's address.
 This address is used for identification of user on Money Server.

  Additional settings:
  + In standalones, open